aplteam/Tatin/docs/PublishingPackages.md

 * Your packages also have dependencies on packages published on Tatin's principal server, known as `[tatin]`.

-  Of the three Registries this one might have the lowest priority or the highest, depending on your goals.
+  Of the three Registries this one should probably have the lowest priority.

 * You might also have the test Registry defined in your user settings, but with a priority of `0` so that it will be ignored when scanning Registries, but you could still mess around with it.